RobotComponents/RobotComponents-API-Documentation/index.md

 - Support for work objects (including movable work objects)
 - Efficient forward and inverse kinematics
 - Possibility to add your own custom code lines
-- Real-time connection with IRC5 controllers
+- Real-time connection with IRC5 and OmniCore controllers
 - Robot Components API to develop your custom components using either Python or C#

 ## **Getting Started**